-Criterion (new) Guidance 4.5 The unit of certification can, through compliance with RSPO criteria, demonstrate its commitment to support the global Sustainable Development Goals (especially SDGs 2, 6 and 15).
-The unit of certification should support the implementation of existing national strategies with regard to food and water security and not contradict them by any of its business activities.
+Criterion (new) Guidance The unit of certification can, through compliance with RSPO criteria, demonstrate its commitment to support the UN 4.5 Sustainable Development Goals (especially SDGs 2, 6 and 15).
+The unit of certification should support the implementation of existing national strategies with regard to food and water security, and not contradict them by any of its business activities.
 The unit of certification should recognise national and/or international natural disaster risk assessments, strategies and maps in the management plan/strategy for the managed areas.
-The unit of certification should inform suppliers and communities in the concerned region about natural risks and provide support in case of strong adverse natural and human made disasters.
-This activity should be integrated with the SEIA required by Criterion 3.4.
-Within the FPIC process, measures to balance potential negative impacts on food and water security for local communities should be discussed and agreed upon between the unit of certification and the local communities.
+The unit of certification should inform suppliers and communities in the concerned region about natural risks and provide support in case of strong adverse natural and human-made disasters This activity should be integrated with the SEIA required by Criterion 3.4.
+Within the FPIC process, measures to balance potential negative impacts on food and water security for local communities should be discussed and agreed between the unit of certification and the local communities.
 These measures and their proposed implementation features (what, how, how long, recipients, threats and opportunities to implementation) are documented as part of the resource management planning.
-In cases where the availability, access, quality and stability of food and water is negatively affected by the planned operations, mitigation and relief measures should be agreed upon.
-Where applicable, in communities resettled in accordance with FPIC, the unit of certification should monitor the food and water security situation through a screening process and, for example, through continuous dialogue, to ensure local food and water security.
+In cases where the availability, access, quality and stability of food and water is negatively affected by the planned operations, mitigation and relief measures should be agreed.